 Economics and Geography Policies

-The faculty strongly recommends that these students pursue at least a minor in mathematics or statistics, to include some of the following courses.
-(Note that graduate school admission requirements in economics often require Calculus I and II and Linear Algebra):
+The faculty strongly recommends that students who plan to pursue graduate study in economics also consider a minor in mathematics or statistics, to include some of the following courses:

 Economics Curriculum - BBA

 Go to top

 - Completion of at least 60 credit hours of

 college credit, including at least 12 graded upper-division hours at the